*Amendments to Regulation 36 were last approved by Senate on 6 July 2022 and on 18 July 2022 by Chair's Action, with changes taking immediate effect*

 More information on specific course requirements, including course duration and assessment methods, is set out by academic departments and in the Course Regulations.

-Advice for international students on the implications of any changes to their registration for their right to remain in the UK is available from the Immigration Service in the Office for Global Engagement.
+Advice for international students on the implications of any changes to their registration for their right to remain in the UK is available from the Immigration Service in the International Student Office.

 Students should also refer to the University’s Dignity at Warwick and the Disciplinary Regulations, including Regulations 23 on student disciplinary behaviour and Regulation 27 on On-Campus Residential Accommodation, for further information on student behaviour within the University community.